EchterAlsFake/API_Docs/Porn_APIs/PHUB.md

 > [!NOTE]
 > PHUB works on Android with Kivy or PySide6 as a frontend.
 Just specify PHUB as a requirement
 > in buildozer.

-> [!IMPORTANT]
-> While this documentation is more up to date than the other one it's still not finished.
-PHUB is such
-> a complex API with so many features to offer that both I and Egsagon forgot what we already added and what not.
-> Sometimes it's just better to look at the code yourself :joy:

 # Table of Contents
 - [Installation](#installation)